tendermint/tendermint/docs/rfc/rfc-010-p2p-light-client.rst

 of p2p light client, before switching to libp2p.
-To our knowledge there are limited implementations of this p2p protocol (a simple implementation without secret connection support exists in rust but it has not been used in production,), and it seems unlikely that a team would implement this directly ahead of its impending removal.
+To our knowledge there are limited implementations of this p2p protocol (a simple implementation without secret connection support exists in rust but it has not been used in production), and it seems unlikely that a team would implement this directly ahead of its impending removal.

 User Cases